AnomalyFi/Tutorials/layerzero-cross-rollup/README.md

-## Hyperlane Cross Rollup Bundle Example
+## Layerzero atomic cross rollup bundle example

-In this example, we implemented the functionality to send atomic hyperlane transfers in minimal codes.
-For detail of how to construct such cross rollup bundle, check `main.go`
+In this example, we implemented the minimal codes to send Layerzero OFTs between origin chain and target chain atomically through Javelin Cross-Rollup Bundle.
+For detail, check codes at `main.go`

 ### Usage